 It might take 3 months or more to see results.

-For getting more help from your Doctors visit, feel free to use our Doctors treatment strategy form on migraine prescription medication to organize your pain medications.
+For getting more help from your Doctor's visit, feel free to use the Doctor's treatment strategy form on migraine prescription medication to organize your pain medications.

 Also, please note that you may need both migraine prevention medications and an acute triptan medication to deal with your migraines effectively.